Sofia Goggia takes super-G over Gut-Behrami, capping Lake Louise sweep | CBC Sports

 Vonn, Seizinger only other women to achieve feat; Canada's Gagnon ties for 9th

-Goggia won downhills Friday and Saturday by large margins, but her victory Sunday was narrower.
+Her margins of victory in the downhills were gaudy, but Goggia edged reigning world super-G champion Lara Gut-Behrami of Switzerland by just 11-100ths of a second on the 1.8-kilometre course.

-Reigning world super-G champion Lara Gut-Behrami of Switzerland was just over a tenth of a second back of Goggia for second place.
+Goggia pushed out of the start hut after Gut-Behrami and was off the Swiss woman's pace until the closing stretch.
+Goggia charged to the line and let out a roar in the finish corral.

 WATCH | Goggia victorious in Saturday's downhill: